I love Brie and Brad Golliher, who own Boyce General Store (

 We’re off to what sounds like a fantastic start in a burger fairy tale book.
 Properly cooked bacon and a slab of their housemade pimento cheese (one of the loves in my life) round out this beauty.

 After eating, we got into a conversation with Brad and Brie.
 They talked me into, well, maybe more like they sold me on why I needed to try the BBQ ham cold-cut sandwich.

 I was full at this point, but this excellent dude made a great travel companion on our way to Lexington.
 Unfortunately never made it to the destination.
 Afterward, we had a fantastic conversation about Boyce, its history, her baking, and my Burger Museum.

 They then donated a couple of old cola bottles from a local bottling plant that is unfortunately no longer around, and a book about Kentucky Eats in which they were mentioned.

-What I wasn’t expecting was that they also wanted to add a 40-year-old Coca Cola sign (that hung outside Boyce General Store once upon a time) to my collection.
+I wasn’t expecting that they also wanted to add a 40-year-old Coca-Cola sign (that hung outside Boyce General Store once upon a time) to my collection.

 I’m still blown away by the kindness and generosity when I think about it now.
 I can’t wait to revisit Boyce General Store for some authentic Southern Hospitality and excellent food cooked with love.